-- The attachment system is activated by separation and even just fear of separation.
+- The attachment system is activated by separation and or fear of separation.

 - Avoiding physical separation is the baby’s only chance for survival.

-- The baby avoids separation by clinging, crying, searching for the caregiver, becoming depressed and sad, protesting when the caregiver leaves.
+- The baby avoids separation by clinging, and crying, and protesting when the caregiver tries to leave.

 - This is normal and healthy attachment behaviour.
 Babies who do not respond when the caregiver leaves may have given up looking for care (resignation).
 They may be described as “very calm”, but this behaviour is not normal.
-Babies who become extremely panicked when caregivers leave may have experienced very difficult and anxious separations.
-These are not healthy reactions, and you often see them in orphans whose biological parents were not able to care for them.
+Babies who panic when caregivers leave may have experienced very difficult and anxious separations.
+These are not healthy reactions, and you often see them in children whose biological parents were not able to care for them.

 - When do you see this behaviour in the children you work with?
-Are there any children who don’t react when caregivers leave?
+Are there any children who don’t react at all when caregivers leave?
 Are there children who go into long time panic or feel rejected and betrayed when the caregiver leaves?
 How easy is it to calm these children down when reunited?

-- What are our practices when children show normal attachment behaviours?
+- What are our practices when children show normal attachment behaviour?

 - How do we respond (sooth them, scold them, think of them as “disturbing”, do we get stressed when they cry?
 Or…?).

-- What will parents do in our local culture when children show attachment behaviour?
+- What will parents do in our local culture when children show attachment behaviour and seek protection?

-- What did your mother say about how to handle clinging babies? – your father?
+- What did your mother and/or father say about how to handle clinging babies?